 Posts

-The negotiations at Patties for an agreement involved the NUW, the employer and some non-union employee bargaining representatives.
-During the bargaining process the NUW sent a letter to the non-union employee bargaining representatives seeking a copy of their appointment as a bargaining representative; a copy of any claims/improvements they sought; and their contact details.
-Concerned […]
+Hyperlink to NUW v Patties It is not capricious to provide advice to non-union reps in response to a union letter seeking information from reps The negotiations at Patties for an agreement involved the NUW, the employer and some non-union employee bargaining representatives.
+During the bargaining process the NUW sent a letter to the non-union […]

 JJ Richards v TWU